rieckpil/progmot/content/post/writing-a-book-remotely.md

 Furthermore, many of these feedback channels lack transparency.
 If we wrote an answer to a specific question via email, no other reader would benefit from the response as the conversation only happens within two inboxes.

-Back then we decided to channel all feedback via public GitHub issues.
+Back then, we decided to channel all feedback via public GitHub issues.
 Everyone can follow the status of the issue, can chime in and see a list of already answered technical questions or feedback.

 To streamline the feedback channel via GitHub issues and to ensure each issue contains some minimal required information (e.g. version of the eBook), we've created two GitHub issue templates: one for general feedback to the book and one for technical questions/issues with the sample application.